 NAT Gateway supports the DNAT function, which maps a public IP address to an ECS instance so that the ECS instance can provide Internet services.
 DNAT supports both port mapping and IP mapping.

 - Log on to the VPC console.

 - In the left-side navigation pane, click NAT Gateways.

 - Select the region of the NAT Gateway.

-- In the left-side navigation pane, click DNAT Table, and then click Create DNAT Entry.
+- On the DNAT Table page, click Create DNAT Entry.

-- Configure the DNAT entry according to the following information.
+On the Create DNAT Entry page, configure the DNAT entry according to the following information and click OK.

 Specific Port: Select this option to configure port mapping.
-Using this method, NAT Gateway forwards the request from the specified protocol and port to the target ECs instance on the specified port.
+After this method is used, NAT Gateway

 forwards the requests from the specified protocol and port to the specified port of

 After you select Specific Port, enter Public Port (the external port used for traffic forwarding), Private Port (the internal port used for traffic forwarding) and the IP Protocol (the protocol type of the port).